reinout/massless/DEVELOPMENT.md

     $ ruff check --fix

 If you're using vscode with the "ruff" plugin, everything is nicely formatted and checked once you save a file.
 Quick and easy.

+All the checks/linters are available through "tox":

+    $ tox -qe lint